Sweat lodge: Similar structures and rites in other cultures

 There are examples of ritual sweating in other cultures, though often without any ceremonial or mystical significance.
-Secular uses around the world include many forms including Ancient Roman baths, steambath, sauna, Slavic banya, the culturally important Islamic hammam, and the heated dry air Victorian Turkish bath.
+Secular uses around the world include many forms including Ancient Roman baths, steambath, sauna, Russian banya, the culturally important Islamic hammam, and the heated dry air Victorian Turkish bath.
 Other varieties are used by Indigenous people around the Bering Strait, ancient Greeks, the Finns and the Sámi.

 Some European cultures have historically used sweating for cleansing.
 In most cases the usage is primarily for physical cleansing and warmth, but in others prayer and songs may be involved.
 Scandinavian, Baltic and Eastern European cultures incorporate sweat baths in their sauna traditions, which are held within a permanent, wooden hut.
 While modern-day saunas are wholly secular, there are older traditions of songs and rituals in the sauna, and the acknowledgment of a spirit-being who lives in the sauna.